yeasy/learning_pickleball/en/08_drive.md

 The backhand is basically symmetrical with the forehand.
 Try to hit with one hand to have more space to generate power and send the ball with a wider angular range.
 If you do not have enough power using one backhand, you can use both hands to hit the back hand shot in a shorter movement, which can stabilize the paddle.

-In doubles, the Drive can generally target the space between players, or the gap of defense.
-When the opponent's defensive ability is weak, you can also deliberately hit the ball to the body (such as the shoulder of the holding paddle side), causing the opponent to make mistakes.
+In doubles, the Drive can generally target the space between players, low defensive gaps, the feet, or the backhand hip area.
+In recreational or social play, avoid aiming at the head, shoulder, or an airborne player; use placement and pace to force errors without turning the shot into a direct body slam.

 In singles, the Drive should mainly aim at the opponent's defense gap, and the gesture should be as small as possible, in order to prevent the opponent from predicting easily.